 Through the Shopping-Glass: the Unreality of Instagram #Wanderlust

 Is this the real life?
 Is this just fantasy?
-On social media, it turns out it's both.
+On social media, it turns out it’s both.
 Instagram travel accounts are a big deal these days, the top accounts boasting hundreds of thousands — sometimes millions — of followers apiece.
 Beautiful people travel to beautiful places in beautiful clothes and take beautiful pictures, all in the name of #adventure.
 How nice.
 But how do they do it?
-Much has been said of how much top travel influencers are paid for sponsored posts (it depends on follower count, but up to £20,000 per post, if you were wondering), but how much would their lifestyles cost?
+Much has been said of how much top travel influencers are paid for sponsored posts (up to £20,000 per post, if you were wondering), but few have asked how much their lifestyles would actually cost.

 ‘Instagrammability’ is reportedly now the most important factor behind millennial travel, which is upsetting.
 But it gets worse.
 It turns out that what constitutes ‘Instagrammable’ isn’t even attainable to the average narcissist.
 Breaking down the logistics of top Instagram travel accounts brings up some eye-watering numbers, and sheds light on remarkable modern trends in 21st century travel.
 Before your fear of missing out gets too worked up, it’s worth noting that a lot of the adventure inspiring it is a showroom for the products and services you thought you’d escaped with AdBlock.